Skip down to main content

 About

-Laura is a DPhil student on the Information, Communication, & the Social Sciences course, funded by a UKRI Arts and Humanities Research Council Doctoral Training Programme studentship.
+Laura is a DPhil student on the Information, Communication, & the Social Sciences course, funded by a UKRI Arts and Humanities Research Council studentship.
 Laura previously completed an MSc in the Social Science of the Internet.
-Her MSc thesis research, supervised by Professor Gina Neff, took a mixed-methods approach to produce a viewer-defined conceptualization of online digital creativity.
-Laura’s DPhil research, supervised by Professor Kathryn Eccles, examines the role of algorithms in artistic curation, perception, and creation.
-She takes an inclusive and international approach with a particular focus on the Global South and people with disabilities.
-To this end, she is a Fellow at Professor Payal Arora’s FemLab based out of Erasmus University Rotterdam, which examines new labour models in the Global South.
+Her MSc thesis research took a mixed-methods approach to produce a viewer-defined conceptualization of online digital creativity, while her DPhil examines the curatorial role of algorithmic systems in the art world.
+Her research takes an inclusive and international approach with a particular focus on the Global South.

-Laura is also a Senior Research Lead at Adobe, where she leads a team that researches emerging creative technologies & platforms.
+Alongside her academic pursuits, Laura is the Head of AI Research at Adobe, where she leads a team of UX researchers focussed on Generative AI across Creative Cloud.
 Previous creative applications that she’s worked on have been acknowledged as Apple’s “App of the Day” and as a Webby People’s Choice Award winner.

 Research Interests